5 Incredible Food Preservation Methods

 How to Freeze Food

-1. Choose the right container
+1. Choose the correct container.

 Freezer-safe containers are made from materials that won’t crack or shatter when exposed to extreme cold.
 Freezer bags and plastic wrap are also good options.

-2. Label and date your containers
+2. Label and date your containers.

-3. Fill your containers properly
+3. Fill your containers correctly.

-4. Don’t overfill your freezer
+4. Don’t overfill your freezer.

 Freezing food can take up a lot of space, so make sure you don’t overcrowd your freezer.
 This will help ensure that your food stays frozen and doesn’t spoil.